-PRQ: AST 101.
-Emphasizes the structure and life cycle of the stars, sun, galaxies and the universe as a whole, including cosmology and relativity.
+Emphasizes the structure and life cycle of the stars, the sun, galaxies, and the universe as a whole, including cosmology and relativity.
+Stellar phenomena including white dwarves, black holes will be explored.
 Incorporates laboratory experience.
-This course is one of the statewide Guaranteed Transfer courses, GT-SC1.

-AST 175-177
+AST 175-177 - Special Topics

-Provides students with a vehicle to pursue in-depth exploration of special topics of interest.
+Provides students with a vehicle to pursue in-depth exploration of Special Topics of interest.

-AST 275-277
+AST 275-277 - Special Topics